MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-toolkit-application-compatibility-microsoft-365-apps.md

 You can adjust what information is shown in the add-in report by selecting choices from the drop-down lists on the Add-in Summary tab, and then refreshing the report.
 For example, you can adjust the report to only show information about Access and Excel add-ins.

 By default, add-ins that are shipped by Office aren't shown.
 If you want to see information about those add-ins, select "Yes" from the drop-down list and refresh the report.
-But, most enterprises won't need to worry about application compatibility of add-ins which are shipped with Office.
+But, most enterprises won't need to worry about application compatibility of add-ins that are shipped with Office.

 If you're [collecting add-in usage information](#collect-and-show-add-in-usage-information-in-reports) and only want to see information about add-ins that are being used, you can select "Yes" from the drop-down list and refresh the report.